What is a mortgage in principle?

 You can also save time this way, we can find you the best potential mortgage deal straight away.

-This means that as soon as your offer is accepted you can just call up your broker and ask them to proceed with the full application and get a mortgage offer as soon as possible.
+This means that as soon as your offer is accepted you can just call up your broker and request them to confirm mortgage deals, calculate mortgage payments, choose mortgage provider and proceed with the full application and get a mortgage offer as soon as possible.

 Frequently Asked Questions – What is an agreement in principle, AIP?

-How much does a mortgage in principle cost?
+How much does a decision in principle cost?

 There usually won’t be any charge from either a lender or a broker for a mortgage in principle.
 Usually a mortgage broker will only charge once your mortgage deal is secured but with us, we will be fee free throughout the process.